 Note: By default, the dataflow doesn't run automatically.
 To start running the dataflow on the schedule, you must manually start the dataflow first.
 After the first job runs, the dataflow job runs on the daily schedule.

-1. In Wave Analytics, click the gear icon (🔯) and then click Data Monitor to open the data monitor.
+In Wave Analytics, click the gear icon () and then click Data Manager.
+The data manager opens on the Monitor tab, with the Jobs view selected by default.